-There always tends to be a lot of confusion between a CPA certificate vs CPA license.
-They both mean completely different things and give you different amounts of legal authority and responsibility although they seem like the same thing.
+There always tends to be a lot of confusion between a CPA certificate vs license.
+They both mean completely different things.
+Furthermore, they give you different amounts of legal authority and responsibility although they seem like the same thing.

-A CPA certificate, in most cases, is simply an acknowledgment that you passed the exam and fulfilled the minimum requirements to take it.
+A CPA certificate, in most cases, is simply an acknowledgment.
+It means that you passed the CPA examination and fulfilled the minimum requirements to take it.
 A CPA license, on the other hand, is issued when you complete all the requirements from a board of accountancy to become a CPA.
 Consequently, you are granted permission by the state to practice public accounting.

 Let’s take a look at some of the differences between these two designations and why you would want one over the other.

 What’s the Different between a CPA Certificate vs CPA License?

 Let’s look at a few key differences between a license and certificate.

 What’s a CPA Certificate?

 - No work experience requirements

 - Cannot sign tax returns, audit reports, or use the title CPA on any official or legal report